yktoo/yktoo.com/content/blog/posts/0597/index.en.md

 ## Installation

-To install or update the application, please follow the steps described in the {{< a "/software/sound-switcher-indicator#installation" "Installation section" >}}.
+To install or update the application, please follow the steps described in the [Installation section](/software/sound-switcher-indicator#installation).